keithgaines/Bulky/README.md

 - Social Logins: Google and Facebook login options provide convenient access for users.

-- Payment Processing: Payments are accepted using the Stripe payment gateway.

 - User Sessions: Sessions are managed to provide a seamless user experience.

 ## Getting Started